-As narcotics units raided eight homes and arrested dozens in the Campground neighborhood in February 2015, six street-level drug dealers were handed a letter from Barber instead of an arrest warrant.
+As narcotics units raided eight homes and arrested dozens in the Campground neighborhood in February of 2015, six street-level drug dealers were handed a letter instead of an arrest warrant.

-According to Barber, the rehabilitation was mainly for the use of marijuana, cocaine and synthetic spice.
+According to Barber, the rehabilitation was mainly for the use of marijuana, cocaine and spice (synthetic marijuana).
 While some were able to kick the harder drugs, Barber said marijuana has continued to be a stumbling block for some of the participants.

-Yet, Barber claims drug use only remains a significant issue for two of the original nine participants, one of whom failed multiple drug tests and then refused treatment.
-As a result, that individual was removed from the program and arrested in November for distribution of cocaine based on the evidence collected last year.
+Barber said drug use only remains a significant issue for two of the original nine participants, one of whom failed multiple drug tests and refused treatment before being removed from the program.
+In November, he was for distribution of cocaine based on the evidence MPD collected last year.
 Police have yet to release his identity.